 List of French Verbs Followed by the Preposition À + NOUN

-French verbs followed by À + NOUN
+French Verbs Followed by the Preposition À + NOUN

 These verbs must be followed by À when they are used before a NOUN whether it be a thing or a person.
 There are other verbs that need À, but here are some of the most common ones.
 It will not be helpful to translate from English to French because many times we don’t need a preposition in English.
-Unfortunately, you will have to memorize this list.

 acheter quelque chose à quelqu’un